-- a nice circular route is Zurich - St. Gallen – Voralpen-Express to Lucerne - Zurich.
-Alternatively, you can deboard the Voralpen-Express at Arth-Goldau and then head back to Zurich.
+- A nice circular route is Zurich - St. Gallen – Voralpen-Express to Lucerne - Zurich.
+Alternatively, you can get off the Voralpen-Express in Arth-Goldau and then head back to Zurich.
 This saves about 45 minutes compared to traveling via Lucerne.
-The section St. Gallen-Arth Goldau still contains the two impressive viaducts on the Voralpen-Express route: the Sitter viaduct and the Weissenbach viaduct, which both are close to St. Gallen;
+The section St. Gallen-Arth Goldau still contains the two impressive viaducts of the Voralpen-Express route.

-- would you like to include an excursion into the mountains?
-An option for an extended trip would start like this: Zurich - St. Gallen – Voralpen-Express to Arth-Goldau.
+- An option for an extended trip, including a mountain excursion, starts like this: Zurich - St. Gallen – Voralpen-Express to Arth-Goldau.
 In Arth-Goldau, you can switch to the cogwheel train to Rigi.
 Take a cogwheel train down to Vitznau, travel by boat to Lucerne and travel back to Zurich by train.
-The total traveling time for this suggested route would be about 6 hours, not including time spent up at Rigi and connection times.
+The total traveling time is about 6 hours, not including time spent at Rigi.

 Combine the Voralpen-Express with other trips

-The Voralpen-Express can be combined with several interesting side trips:
+The Voralpen-Express can be combined with lots of side trips:

-- visit the monastery of St. Gallen, with its beautiful cathedral and impressively large library.
-It’s a 10-minute walk from the rail station of St. Gallen to the abbey precinct, which is an official UNESCO world heritage site;
+- Visit the monastery of St. Gallen, with its beautiful cathedral and impressive library.
+It’s a 10-minute walk from the rail station of St. Gallen to the abbey precinct.
+This is an official UNESCO world heritage site.

-- get out at Rapperswil and spend some time in this charming town, also known as the “City of Roses”.
-In a 10-minute walk, you can get up to the Rapperswil castle, which dates from the 12th century;
+- Get out at Rapperswil and spend some time in this charming town, also known as the “City of Roses”.
+In a 10-minute walk, you can reach the Rapperswil castle, which dates back to the 12th century.

-- get out in Herisau, which is close to St. Gallen, and travel to the mountain of Säntis.
+- Get out in Herisau and travel to the mountain of Säntis.
 This is one of the main viewing points in North-Eastern Switzerland.